mobalyticshq/qa-automated-tests/README.md

    npm install
    ```

-   > After installing dependencies you will see such kind of messages in the terminal.
+   > After installing dependencies, you will see the following messages in the terminal.
    ![alt text](src/images/install-dependecies.png)

 5. **Set Up the `.env` File**